jlburky/linux-config/QTILE.md

 ## Tips and Tricks

-For alternate Python version installations on RHEL distros, you may have to add the location of `libpythonX.X.so.1.0` to `/etc/ld.so.conf` and run `ldconfig` since the Xsession will not source your bashrc and its location may not be known to the system depending on the install location.
+For alternate Python version installations on RHEL distros, you may have to add the location of `libpythonX.X.so.1.0` as a file in `/etc/ld.so.conf.d/` and run `ldconfig` since the Xsession will not source your bashrc and its location may not be known to the system depending on the install location.

 Errors can be found in: